Skip to main content

 - Name: tutorial-nat-instance-b

-⚠️ Select a generic image, not NVIDIA Image
+⚠️ Select a standard image, not NVIDIA GPU type

-⚠️ Select a generic image, not NVIDIA image
+⚠️ Select a standard image, not NVIDIA GPU type

 Network- VPC: tutorial